-She went into the bedroom to get them, but… they weren’t there!
+Looking into the mirror she thought, Not bad for a 17-year-old.
+But something was missing.
+Oh yes!
+The rose zircon earrings.
+She went into the bedroom to retrieve them, but… they weren’t there!
 She was sure she had laid them out.
 In fact, she remembered seeing them sparkle in the morning sunlight.
 Or had she?

-"Funny you should ask that," Julia commented. " I was just going to ask if you had seen my rose zircon earrings.”
+“Eight,“ Julia said.
+“Funny you should say that, I was just going to ask if you had seen my rose zircon earrings.”

 "Where’d you leave ‘em?”

-“I know, but I just thought maybe… well, never mind.”
+“I know, but I thought maybe… well, never mind.”

 Home again, she went straight to the bedroom, setting her car keys down on the bureau.

 Julia made a beeline for the back door, intent on chasing the little brigand across the yard.
 He was at the tree.
 Suddenly, a crow swooped down from the power line, straight at the squirrel’s head.
 In utter frustration, the thief opened his mouth to give the bird a piece of his mind and the keys fell to the ground.
-Now spying Julia, the squirrel raced up the trunk to his nest high in the branches, leaving his contraband where it had fallen at the base of the live oak.
+Now spotting Julia, the squirrel raced up the trunk to his nest high in the branches, leaving his contraband where it fell at the base of the live oak.

 “Aha!” exclaimed Julia.
 Now she had a good idea what had happened to her earrings.

-The squirrel had been a busy little critter.
-His nest held a spoon, two shiny pennies, a dime, a single gold cuff-link, and yes -- Julia’s rose zircon earrings.
-From his perch on a higher branch, the squirrel watched helplessly, while Josh cleaned out his cache, loudly bemoaning his loss to the entire neighborhood.
-Julia was just grateful that the thieving crows hadn't made off with her earrings.
+He climbed up the tree as she gripped the tall extension ladder at its base.
+At least, the squirrel was fearful enough to flee farther up the moment Julia leaned the ladder into the tree.
+He was a busy little critter.
+His nest held one of her mother’s sterling silver dessert spoons, two shiny pennies, a dime, a single gold cuff-link, and yes — Julia’s rose zircon earrings.
+From his perch on a higher branch, the squirrel watched helplessly, while Josh cleaned out his cache, bemoaning his loss to the entire neighborhood.
+Julia felt grateful that the thieving crows didn’t have time to make off with her earrings.